Baked kofta with potatoes and eggplant

 The kofta recipe can be used in many other ways.
 Made into patties or fingers to be grilled, pan-seared, or broiled it makes an excellent main dish or sandwich.

-This kofta is seasoned with an assortment of warm spices.
-I always say that people should use the spices that they like, don’t feel compelled to follow to the letter.
 The only thing that I don’t ever recommend omitting is salt, though of course salt should be adjusted to taste.
 I like to season my kofta with a heavy hand, others may use few to no spices beyond salt and pepper.

 My mama taught me to always taste the kofta mix and adjust the seasoning accordingly.
 Yes, I mean raw.
 (I can’t be the only one, can I?)
 I’ve been doing this for years and have never been sick.
 And really, what sickness could be worse than serving under-seasoned kofta?
 But I know some people may be squeamish at the thought.
 You can always fry up a tiny piece and taste it that way, if you prefer.